apache/incubator-weex/examples/README.md

 ## Rule

 0. File name is dash separated words, each word is lower case, like `index.we`, `ui-button.we`
-0. DO NOT use [builtin components](../doc/components) name as file name, it may be failed ro run.
+0. DO NOT use [builtin components](../doc/components) name as file name, it may fail to run.

 ## UI Gallery